OanaFun/holbertonschool-simple_shell/README.md

 The shell shall return the exit status of the last command it invoked or attempted to invoke.

 ## NOTES :

-The set of supporting functions: 'empty_line', '_getenv', 'execute', 'search_path', '_split' used in the function can be found in the files check_empty_line.c , environment.c , execute.c , search_path.c and split_string.c .
+The set of supporting functions: 'empty_line', '_getenv', 'execute', 'search_path', '_split' used in the function can be found in the files check_empty_line.c , environment.c , execute.c , search_path.c and split_string.c.

 ## FLOWCHART :